Plenty, as actor Alan Alda and others—including a growing program here at Virginia Tech—have shown over the past decade.

 Alda discovered while hosting PBS's "Scientific American Frontiers" that when researchers go into lecture mode their vocabulary, body language, and even tone of voice can serve to confuse and exclude public audiences.
 He began approaching university presidents with the idea that theatre training could be used to help scientists learn how to communicate their research to non-scientists.

 Science departments were initially skeptical, according to an administrator associated with the Alan Alda Center.
-But in the years since the Center's inception, the program has taken off.
-Hundreds of graduate and professional students at Stony Brook have taken communicating science courses, and the American Chemical Society, Dartmouth College, the University of Vermont, the Robert Wood Johnson Medical School, and a dozen other institutions have become Alda Center affiliates.
+But in the years since the Alda Center's inception, the program has taken off.
+Hundreds of graduate and professional students at Stony Brook have taken communicating science courses, and Alda Communication Training Company LLC, a public-private partner with the Stony Brook Center, offers workshops around the world.

 Shortly after the Alan Alda Center for Communicating Science began its work at Stony Brook, Virginia Tech Dean of the Graduate School Karen DePauw learned about Alda's project and asked Patty Raun, then director of the VT School of Performing Arts, to participate in the Alda Center's first summer institute for university faculty and administrators.
-Already well versed in theatre and improvisation, Patty brought the program back to Virginia Tech, where we are now in our seventh year of offering a graduate level Communicating Science course.
-In addition, we've provided workshop experiences for thousands of participants--faculty, graduate students, undergraduate students, and community members--since 2011.
+Already well versed in theatre and improvisation, Patty brought the program back to Virginia Tech, where we are now in our ninth year of offering a graduate level Communicating Science course.
+In addition, we've provided workshop experiences for thousands of participants—faculty, graduate students, undergraduate students, industry partners, and community members—since 2011.

 Our "grand opening" the following spring was lots of fun!
 Graduate students gave 90-second research talks in the first annual Nutshell Games, NPR's Joe Palca shared his experiences as a science correspondent, and Virginia Tech President Tim Sands, Dean of the Graduate School Karen DePauw, and Director of ISCE Karen Roberto each offered their own 90 seconds of wisdom at our center opening events March 2, 2017.